-Alasdair Kelman, Polar Components Technical Manager, said: “We are proud to work with Dropsafe to tackle Drops risks in Brazil.
+Alasdair Kelman, Polar Components Technical Manager, said: “We are proud to work with Dropsafe to tackle falling object hazards in Brazil.
 Both upstream and downstream O&G, chemical plants, and power generation facilities in Brazil have all seen rapid changes in awareness regarding Drops risks.
 Our partnership with Dropsafe will bring the best solutions to Brazil to empower operators as they continue to develop best practice Drops prevention programmes and optimise their HSE investment.”

 The distribution deal with Polar Components extends Dropsafe’s support network further into Latin America, following the previous agreement signed with Jaguar Oilfield services in Guyana in September.